 Dubbed Audio Style Guide - VO-Style Dubbing

 This document contains a list of required practices when creating dubbed audio in VO-style (also known as UN-style) for Netflix content.
 Consult your Netflix representative for any specification not covered in this document.
-Please refer to the Lector dubbing guidelines for treatment on Polish Lector style dubbing.
+Please refer to the Lector dubbing guidelines for treatment on Lector style dubbing.

 - All main dialogue in the source (original) language should be translated unless specifically noted.